SAI1813q/Microsoft-Sentinel-SOC-Lab/Analytics-Rules/README.md

 ## 📋 Incident Configuration

-To improve alert management and reduce duplicate incidents, Microsoft Sentinel is configured to:
+To improve incident management and reduce alert fatigue, Microsoft Sentinel is configured with the following settings:

-- Automatically create an incident when the rule is triggered.
+- **Incident Creation:** Enabled to automatically create an incident whenever the analytics rule is triggered.
+- **Alert Grouping:** Enabled to correlate related alerts into a single incident.
+- **Grouping Time Window:** **5 Hours** to consolidate repeated brute-force attempts occurring within the selected timeframe.
-- Group related alerts based on the affected **Account** entity.
+- **Grouping Method:** Alerts are grouped based on the **Account** entity.

+### Why group alerts by Account?

+Brute-force attacks often generate dozens or even hundreds of failed authentication attempts against the **same user account**.
+Without grouping, each detection would create a separate incident, making investigations noisy and difficult to manage.

+By grouping alerts using the **Account** entity:

-- Correlate similar authentication failures into a single investigation.
+- Multiple failed login attempts against the same user are consolidated into a single incident.
-- Maintain incident context for efficient triage.
+- Analysts receive one investigation instead of numerous duplicate incidents.
+- Incident timelines become easier to review.
+- Alert fatigue is significantly reduced while preserving all related events within the incident.

+This configuration provides a cleaner and more efficient investigation experience for SOC analysts.

 ---